 Once the bottles are carbonated, refrigerate immediately.
 Do not leave bottles of kombucha unrefrigerated for longer than 5 days—otherwise, there is a risk that too much carbonation can build up inside and the bottles may shatter.

-9 Refrigerate all bottles of kombucha for 24 hours before drinking.
 Open bottles of kombucha slowly and carefully over a sink; over-carbonated bottles will sometimes gush up when you open them and cause a mess!
 Consume all bottles within two weeks.
 The kombucha will continue to very slowly ferment even in the fridge, and you may notice that it gradually becomes more vinegary over time.